ankit741/DesignPatterns/README.md

 >## factory

 ### Design Principle
 Depend upon abstractions.
-Do not depend upon concrete classes.
+Do not depend upon concrete classes.<br/>
 Define an interface for creating an object, but let subclasses decide which class to instantiate.

 ### About